warpas/document-generator/README.md

-# ResumeGenerator
+# DocumentGenerator

-Elixir application for formatting your resume
+Elixir application for formatting your documents

 To start your Phoenix server: